 Once the table was cleared, he clapped the boy on the back.
 “Time to get everything out of the truck and show you to your room.”

 Kevin headed for the front door; Thadchai stayed back for a moment to talk to his servant.
 “I want Noy Kevin to feel comfortable living here, so we will have to adjust things a little.
 I’ll explain everything later.”
 She looked unhappy but agreed.

 By the time he walked outside, Kevin had already opened the rear door, and dragged out one suitcase and a couple of store bags.
 Thadchai effortlessly pulled the rest to the driveway.
 After locking the door, he grabbed the majority of the packages and directed his young charge back into the house.

-Posted on November 18, 2014, in My Fan-Fictions and Novels, The Elephant Prince (NaNoWriMo 2014) and tagged nanowrimo; fiction; elephant prince; young adult fiction; novel; asia.
+Posted on November 18, 2014, in (completed) The Elephant Gate Part 1 (NaNoWriMo 2014), My Fan-Fictions and Novels and tagged nanowrimo; fiction; elephant prince; young adult fiction; novel; asia.
 Bookmark the permalink.
 Leave a comment.